Diagnosing and Treating Cat and Dog Allergies in Edmond, OK

 Pets can suffer from allergies, too, and it’s just as frustrating for them as it is for us.
 The relentless itching and other symptoms of cat and dog allergies can really get in the way of your pet’s ability to live life to the fullest and stay comfortable.
 At Edmond East Animal Hospital in Edmond, OK, we see a lot of pets with allergies, ear infections, and skin disorders.
 You name it, we’ve probably seen it!
 Fortunately, this means we also have many treatment options available to resolve allergy symptoms in pets and keep their allergies well under control.

-Could your pet be allergic to something?
+Could your dog or cat be allergic to something?
 If they’re suffering from chronic itching, give us a call at (405) 701-9000 or use the online form to book an appointment!

 Signs Your Pet Might Have Cat or Dog Allergies